-Warrants to Purchase up to 30,000,000 Shares of Common Stock
+Warrants to Purchase up to 1,500,000 Shares of Common Stock

-We are offering up to 30,000,000 shares of our common stock we sell in the Offering will be accompanied by a warrant to purchase up to one share of common stock.
-Each share of common stock and warrant will be sold at a price of \$.
+We are offering up to 1,500,000 shares of our common stock and warrants to purchase up to 1,500,000 shares of our common stock (the Offering).
+Each share of common stock will be sold at a price of \$10.00 per share, and will be accompanied by a warrant to purchase up to one share of common stock for \$12.00 per share.
 The common stock and warrants are immediately separable but can only be purchased together in this Offering.
 We are not required to sell any specific dollar amount or number of shares of common stock or warrants, but we will use our best efforts to sell all of the shares of common stock and warrants being offered for sale.